larrythecow/rpi-install/README.md

 ToDo
 ----
 * automatically partiton and format disk
-* automatically copy files from PWD/config to /etc
 * set hosts hostname and so on
 * we want color
 * finish tinc installation